yanzhengkim/AlphaTransformQlib/README.md

 ```bash
 python3 exp_tokenizer_calculator.py <alpha_expression>
 ```
-where `<alpha_expression>` is the mathematical expression of an generated yynergistic formulaic Alpha.
+where `<alpha_expression>` is the mathematical expression of an generated synergistic formulaic Alpha.

 An example test command is:
 ```bash